COMMON QUESTIONS

 Notwithstanding the 10% exemption for trainees, interns, co-op, and practicum positions, living wage employers are encouraged to pay a living wage, or close to the living wage, to these employees as they are able.

-It’s important to note that most people that earn between $13 (minimum wage for people under the age of 18) and $19 (typical Alberta living wage) are not kids living at home.
+It’s important to note that most people that earn below a living wage are not kids living at home.
 Approximately 45% have children and 59% are over the age of 25, according to the most recent StatsCan Labour Force Survey – September 2020 to August 2021.

 Each person’s living situation is unique, and the living wage rate isn’t meant to be an exact representation of each individual’s circumstances.